-Good Neighbors International Nepal in collaboration with Jagriti Child and Youth Concern Nepal organized a national level Stakeholder Dialogue On Contemporary Child Protection Concerns in Nepal among children, representatives from Ministries, national and international non-governmental organizations and national networks working with children, child rights activists, donors, development partners and media on 16 November 2017 in Kathmandu in the lead-up to the International Children’s Day 2017.
+Good Neighbors International Nepal in collaboration with Jagriti Child and Youth Concern Nepal organized a national level Stakeholder Dialogue on Contemporary Child Protection Concerns in Nepal among children, representatives from Ministries, national and international non-governmental organizations and national networks working with children, child rights activists, donors, development partners and media on 16 November 2017 in Kathmandu in the lead-up to the Universal Children’s Day 2017.

 The Dialogue provided a forum for discussing the current child protection scenario, stakeholders’ roles in the present and future; and helped children raise voice on their issues through art exhibition and performances, and to reach-out to the duty-bearers.